PandaScience/FortySecondsCV/README.md

   `cvsection`, `cvsubsection` and description text colors can be defined as described in [class options](#class-options).

-* Name and jobtitle combination with proper spacing, font and color
+* Name and job title combination with proper spacing, font and color
   ```late
   \nameandjob
   ```